 OSA occurs when the airway is physically blocked by either the throat muscles, soft palate, tongue, or tonsils, preventing adequate breathing during sleep, affecting the body’s natural healing processes, and increasing inflammation.
 Untreated obstructive sleep apnea is associated with cardiovascular disease, diabetes, depression, chronic pain, restless sleep, and obesity.
 Getting diagnosed and treated for obstructive sleep apnea also improves other health problems for many people.

 For your dentist to treat your OSA, a comprehensive sleep study is performed in a sleep facility or at your home.
 This sleep study monitors your breathing, heart rate, brain activity, blood pressure, and oxygen levels while you sleep.
 Your sleep physician will examine the results, and if the sleep doctor prescribes treatment, your dentist will be able to treat your OSA.

-We take a unique approach to treating sleep apnea.
-We know that traditional treatments, like a CPAP machine, can be cumbersome and difficult to manage which is why at Sloan Creek Dental, we use either the NightLase laser airway therapy or we use a dental oral appliance to treat sleep apnea.
-The benefits of either using either the NightLase laser airway therapy or the dental oral appliance is that they are both non-invasive and does not require surgery.
+At Sloan Creek Dental, we take a unique approach to treating sleep apnea.
+We know that traditional treatments, like a CPAP machine, can be cumbersome and difficult to manage which is why we recommend a couple of treatment options for sleep apnea, either the NightLase laser airway therapy or oral appliance therapy.
+The benefits of using either the NightLase laser airway therapy or the dental oral appliance are that they are both non-invasive and do not require surgery.
 Perfect for the patient looking for a holistic approach to treat sleep apnea and get a better night’s sleep.